 A recent Geek Life podcast brought up the Bechdel test again.
 You know the one – based on a strip by Alison Bechdel about not watching movies that don’t have at least two female characters who at least once have a conversation that’s not about a guy.
 It turned into a meme and a way of critiquing movies, most recently this year’s Oscar nominees, as well as something to live up to in your own stories.

-Passing the Bechdel test in itself doesn’t mean your story is all feminist and stuff.
+Just passing the Bechdel test doesn’t mean your story is all feminist and stuff.
 Geek Life’s Melissa cites Sucker Punch as an obvious example to the contrary.
 The thing is, in mainstream storytelling you’re supposed to further the story with every scene, so every dialogue should be about something that concerns the plot, or the protagonist – who, more often than not, is still male.
-So if your story fails the test, you don’t fix it by adding a Bechdel-conform scene to it.
+So if your story fails the test, you don’t fix it by adding a Bechdel-conforming scene to it.
 That, in mainstream storytelling terms, would just be bad writing.
 You fix it by writing more and better female characters.

 Me, I’ve always taken the trope lightly.
 Actually, Reception Man was designed to fail the Bechdel test.
 (I don’t know about your superheroes, but my superheroes are sexist.)
 Conny Van Ehlsing, on the other hand, started with a dialogue between two major female characters, and has been Bechdeling along quite fine ever since.